 Healthier Alternative: Lavender Simple Syrup Recipe with Coconut Sugar

-1. Add cold water to a saucepan and bring to boil over high heat.
+1. Add cold water and lavender flower buds to a saucepan and bring to boil over high heat.

 2. Once boiling, turn the heat down to medium and add coconut sugar.
 Stir frequently for 3-5 minutes or until the coconut sugar melts.

 3. Remove from heat and let cool completely.
 Transfer to a clean mason jar.